EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol2/README.md

 It's too bad though because when I play with the game now, such as it is, I can hear some really cool sounds in my head that would really take the experience to the next level.

 And the artwork (probably inspired by the first *Heavy Metal* film) is kind of cool.
-If you play with this at all watch how the exhaust pops from the airbike when you accelerate — the woman's hair is tosssed in the wind, she leans when she turns, pops up off the seat when braking.
+If you play with this at all watch how the exhaust pops from the airbike when you accelerate — the woman's hair is tossed in the wind, she leans when she turns, pops up off the seat when braking.

 <p align="center">
 <img width="463" src="https://github.com/EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol2/blob/e7c1b184bad8b1a3b591906417a1fefe3f3295e7/Images/AirBike_Sprites.png">
 </p>

 My note for **AirBikes** from the text file at the top of this README says simply `<slow>`.
 Did I bail on the game simply for that reason — that it felt slow on my lowly Macintosh Plus?
 The sprite art shows the beginning of an opponent, floating mines, a riderless airbike.
-One can imagine dodging barrles, mines, opponents — occassionally be sent over the bars fo the airbike...
+One can imagine dodging barrels, mines, opponents — occasionally be sent over the bars of the airbike...
 Maybe I didn't really have anywhere else to go with it though.

 Later I would partner with a programmer named Jeff Robbin to work on a collaborative racing-style game called **Spaceway 2000**.
 I think we both agree it was kind of "meh".
 Perhaps racing games were just not something I was meant to write.